OptimizePress has been around for over thirteen years now and has seen multiple versions, changes, new features and improvements over the years.

 There are pros and cons to OptimizePress as there are with any product.
 How compelling or distracting they are depends entirely on what you want to achieve with it.

-- Price – It is one of the cheapest page builders around with so many features.
+- Price – It is one of the cheapest landing pages page builders around with so many features.
 Nothing comes close in terms of number of features, quality of design or templates.

 - Templates – The free templates are excellent and there are lots of them.
 The premium templates are also very good.
 Each design is worthy of any top tier website and work seamlessly.